pedrohrarruda/Desefa/README.md

  2. TODO
  3. TODO

 Desefa is a game created and developed by Victor Gaudiot, Pedro Arruda, João Pedro Jordão, Maria Augusta Borba and Gabriel Cavalcanti.
-All of the team members are Computer Science Bachelors currently enrolled at [CIn - UFPE](https://portal.cin.ufpe.br/).
+All of the team members are Computer Science Bachelors currently enrolled at [CIn - UFPE](https://portal.cin.ufpe.br/) and their profile link will be at the end of the documentation.

 ## About the game
 This game was created as a project to "Game development" class.
 Our great inspiration is chess and decided to add some new elements to make it more interesting.